 The Decision to Buy a Home Should Come Straight From You

 You should never buy a home based on one particular factor.
 Just because you have a comfortable job does not mean you are ready to purchase a house.
-And if you are the lone holdout among your circle of friends that has yet to make the plunge in to home ownership that does not mean you should follow suit.
+And if you are the lone holdout among your circle of friends that has yet to plunge into homeownership that does not mean you should follow suit.

-Use the information in this fall home buying tips article to determine if you are truly ready for home ownership and make the decision on your own.
+Use the information in this article to determine if you are truly ready for homeownership and decide on your own.

 Consider your credit rating like the grades we all received in school.
 The higher the score, the better the grade.
 Most lenders consider a score of 620 to 640 to be acceptable, or a C grade.
 This grade will likely be good enough to qualify for an FHA mortgage or USDA mortgage.
 If you are a veteran then you should be able to qualify for a VA mortgage.

-People with the highest credit scores will usually qualify for most any type of loan, most notably conventional mortgages.
+People with the highest scores will usually qualify for almost any type of loan, most notably conventional mortgages.
 They will also enjoy the absolute lowest mortgage rates available at the time they apply.

 Put Away Some Money In Savings

 Buying a home costs money.
 There really is no way around it.
 Even for people who qualify for a mortgage that requires zero down payment, there are still costs associated with purchasing the home.
 For starters, the majority of sellers will ask for some type of earnest money in order to sign a sales contract.
 Secondly, the home will need insurance coverage.
 And those are just two small examples.

 Having a significant amount of money in savings provides more options for you as a buyer.
 You can negotiate a lower price on the home by offering to pay all the closing costs.
 Or, you can make a down payment on the home to reduce your interest rate along with the monthly payments.
 Or, you can keep the money in savings to protect you against financial difficulties that may arise in the future.